availproject/avail-light/README.md

 - `compatibility-test/`: This folder contains compatibility tests.
 - `crawler/` : Diagnostic tool that crawls Light Client's P2P network.
 - `fat/` : Pushes grid data to the P2P network to ensure high hit rates.
-- `relay/`: Implements all necessary components to utilize the Circuit Relay transport protocol.
 - `web/`: Web implementation of the light client.